-Table 1: Data Included in the Report
+Table 1: Data Included in Report

-Data SY19 SY20 SY21 10.1.20 Grade Level
+Data SY20 SY21 SY22 Grade Level

-Characteristics of Native American student October 1 enrollment by county, ethnicity, and special education (SPED) X X All
+Characteristics of Native American student October 1 enrollment by county, ethnicity, and special education (SPED) Х Х All

-Student educational achievement Χ 3-12
+Student educational achievement Х 3-12

-Chronic absenteeism rates Χ K-8
+Chronic absenteeism rates Х Х K-8

-Cohort 2019 Graduation rates Χ 12
+Cohort Graduation rates Х Х 12

-Dropout rates Χ 7-12
+Dropout rates Х Х 7-12

 School Safety information including long-term suspension and expelled percentages Х All

-Dropout prevention initiatives Χ NA
+Dropout prevention initiatives Х NA

 Tribal gaming contributions to education Instructional Improvement Fund (IIF) Х NA

 The Number of Language Certified Teachers in AZ for Native American Languages (Educator Certification System) Х NA

 Arizona has a rich Native American history with a total of 22 federally recognized tribal nations.
-Except for the Navajo Nation, they are members of the Inter-Tribal Council of Arizona (ITCA).
-The map of 2010 Census population density of Native Americans in the United States and a map of Arizona tribal lands by county are displayed in Appendices A and B, respectively.
-(Note: 2020 Census data was not available at time of this publication).
+Except for the Navajo Nation, these sovereign nations are members of the Inter-Tribal Council of Arizona (ITCA) [4] - full map of Arizona tribal lands by county are displayed in Appendix A.

-According to the National Indian Education Study (NIES) 2019, "Native American students" experiences may vary depending on the types of schools they attend."
-To study differences in how Native American students perform in distinct educational environments, the Arizona 2020 Annual Indian Education Report largely compares Native American students who attend high-density schools to Native American students who attend low-density schools.
-High-density schools refer to the schools with 25 percent or more Native American students.
-Low-density schools refer to the schools with less than 25 percent of Native student.
-This with NIES American definition aligns the study report: https://nces.ed.gov/nationsreportcard/subject/publications/studies/pdf/2021018.pdf
+According to the National Indian Education Study (NIES) 2019, "Native American students' experiences may vary depending on the types of schools they attend" [5].
+To study differences in how Native American students perform in distinct educational environments, the Arizona 2019 Annual Indian Education Report largely compares Native American students who attend high-density schools to Native American students who attend low-density schools refer to the schools with 25 percent or more Native American students.
+Low-density schools refer to the schools with less than 25 percent of Native American student- this definition aligns with the 2019 NIES study report.